muhammadt1/SKCDA-Website/README.md

 - Focus on encouraging people to join as members
 - Enhance UI Experience
 - A section dedicated to resource sharing and networking between members
-- Apealing and responive membership and payment forms
+- Appealing and responsive membership and payment forms
 - Up-to-date events, conferences, podcast (news type banner)

 </h3>